The Bracero Program, Operation Wetback, and the Colonial Cycle of Exploitation

 The injustices faced by Mexican workers during the Bracero era and Operation Wetback have left a lasting legacy that continues to shape U.S. immigration and labor policies.

-The same racial and class hierarchies that fueled the exploitation of braceros and the violence of Operation Wetback persist today in the treatment of undocumented workers.
+The same racial and class hierarchies that fueled the exploitation of Braceros and the violence of Operation Wetback persist today in the treatment of undocumented workers.

 Racial profiling and aggressive deportation tactics continue to disproportionately affect Latino communities, perpetuating the same cycle of violence and exclusion that defined Operation Wetback.